alecksandr26/alecksandr26/README.md

-- 👋 Hi, I’m @alecksandr26
+- 👋 Hi, I’m @alecksandr26.
-- 👀 I’m interested in computers...
+- 👀 I’m interested in computers.
-- 🌱 I’m currently learning everything releated with a computer
+- 🌱 I’m currently learning everything releated with a computer.
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me sansepiol26@gmail.com

 <!---